What To Text After a First Date

 “How was the rest of your day?
 Did you… [mention whatever plans they said they had to show you listen]?”

-You could, of course, swap it around – so text shortly after the date, once you’re back home perhaps, but keep it short and sweet like:
+You could, of course, swap it around.
+So you might text shortly after the date, once you’re back home perhaps, but keep it short and sweet like:

 “Thanks so much for this mornings date.
 I really enjoyed it!
 Enjoy the rest of your day xx”

-When do you text after a first date if you had that date in the afternoon?
-Well you’ll probably want to go for the evening – before you go to bed.
+In this case, you’ll probably want to go for the evening to text – before you go to bed.

 If they have plans that night, again, you could get the initial text out the way fairly shortly.